minor-management/assignment-01-Pzzzi/assignment-01.md

 Vitrox Corps.
 It has growing revenue by the year while Pentamaster has dropped in revenue over the years.

 9. List down at least 2 investment resources (blogs/any media) that you found useful.
-   Ilham Abrar Resources, Trivision Northern Resources.
+   Ilham Abrar Resources, Trivision Northern Resources..

 -- End -- <br>
 *Add 'Completed' as commit message after completing the assignment.